abhinavrai10/abhinavrai10/README.md

 - [Git](https://git-scm.com/) - Track the history of my projects.
 It allows me to break things with no worries.
 - [Powershell](https://learn.microsoft.com/en-us/powershell/) - I use this to work with Git and to install packages.
 - [PySpark](https://spark.apache.org/docs/latest/api/python/) - A Python API for Apache Spark.
 I use it to process massive datasets and design scalable ETL workflows.
-- [Azure Databricks](https://azure.microsoft.com/en-us/products/databricks/) - A fast, easy, and collaborative Apache Spark-based analytics platform.
-I build and optimize data pipelines with PySpark here.
+- [Azure Databricks](https://azure.microsoft.com/en-us/products/databricks/) - A fast, easy, and collaborative Spark-based analytics platform.
+I build data pipelines with PySpark here.
 - [Azure Data Factory](https://azure.microsoft.com/en-us/products/data-factory/) - A cloud-based data integration service.
-I use it to orchestrate and automate data movement and transformation.
+I use it to orchestrate and automate data movement.
 - [Microsoft SQL Server (SSMS)](https://learn.microsoft.com/en-us/ssms/sql-server-management-studio-ssms) - A suite for managing and querying SQL Server databases.
-I use it for T-SQL development and data analysis.
+I use it for T-SQL.
 - [Azure Synapse Analytics](https://azure.microsoft.com/en-us/products/synapse-analytics/) - An analytics service for data warehousing and big data processing.
-I use it for data modeling and warehousing solutions.
+I use it for data modeling.
 - [ADLS Gen2](https://azure.microsoft.com/en-us/products/storage/data-lake-storage/) - Azure Data Lake Storage Gen2 provides scalable storage for big data.
-I use it to manage and organize data lakes efficiently.
+I use it to manage storage.

 ## Connect with me 💬